mui/material-ui/docs/data/material/getting-started/templates/templates.md

 # React Templates

-<p class="description">A selection of free Material UI templates to help you get started building your app.
-The collection contains react dashboard, react admin, and more.</p>
+<p class="description">Browse our collection of free React templates to help you get started building your app with Material UI, including a React dashboard, React admin panel, and more.</p>

 <!-- #default-branch-switch -->